apache/spark/docs/apache-airflow-providers-apache-hive/connections/hive_cli.rst

     Specify your Beeline CLI password.

 Host (optional)
-    Specify your jdbc hive host that is used for Hive Beeline.
+    Specify your JDBC Hive host that is used for Hive Beeline.

 Port (optional)
-    Specify your jdbc hive port that is used for Hive Beeline.
+    Specify your JDBC Hive port that is used for Hive Beeline.

 Schema (optional)
-    Specify your jdbc hive database that you want to connect to with Beeline or specify a schema for an HQL statement to run with the Hive CLI.
+    Specify your JDBC Hive database that you want to connect to with Beeline or specify a schema for an HQL statement to run with the Hive CLI.

 Extra (optional)